+- 1. The speaker introduces the heard passage by

+- A. drawing comparisons between different reading speed.

+- B. expressing concern regarding recent reading practices.

+- C. appreciating the reading efficiency of top readers.

+- D. describing the significance of reading.

-- 1. According to the speaker, top readers read at an average speed of 1000 words per minute (wpm) whereas average readers can read up to
+- 2. According to the speaker, top readers read at an average speed of 1000 words per minute (wpm) whereas average readers can read up to

 - A. 200 wpm.

 - B. 150 wpm.

 - C. 80 wpm.

 - D. 60 wpm.

-- 2. The speaker in the heard text gives the example of an athlete to emphasise the
+- 3. The speaker in the heard text gives the example of an athlete to emphasise the

 - A. efficiency of the athlete.

 - B. achievement of targeted goals.

 - C. importance of regular practice.

 - D. enhancement of athlete's speed.

-- 3. According to the speaker, reading seminars often fade with time because of the lack of
+- 4. According to the speaker, reading seminars often fade with time because of the lack of

 - A. evaluation of reading progress.

 - B. availability of reading material.

 - C. motivational instructors.

 - D. interested students.

-- 4. The speaker observes that there are computer users who are also slow typists.
+- 5. The speaker observes that there are computer users who are also slow typists.
 The information given IMMEDIATELY after this is about

 - A. joining a typing course.

 - B. improving the reading speed.

 - C. developing skimming abilities.

 - D. enhancing reading comprehension.

-- 5. In the heard text, the speaker aims to
+- 6. In the heard text, the speaker aims to

 - A. guide top readers.

 - B. evaluate reading practices.

 - C. inform about types of reading.

 - D. highlight ways to improve reading.

-- 6. The LAST information given by the speaker in the heard text is about the

-- A. seminars on speed reading.
+- The LAST information given by the speaker in the heard text is about the A. seminars on speed reading.

-- B. speed of average readers.
+B. speed of average readers.

-- C. speed reading software.
+C. speed reading software.

-- D. books on speed reading.
+D. books on speed reading.
+7.